• Project Highlight

 The Science Education Partnership Award (SEPA) program was created to encourage collaborative health and science education projects among biomedical and clinical researchers and educators, schools, and other interested organizations.
 The goal of these projects is to improve student understanding of health sciences in pre-kindergarten through grade 12, increase the public’s understanding of science, and prepare the healthcare workforce of the future.
 SEPA was established in 1991 and transferred from NIH’s Division of Program Coordination, Planning, and Strategic Initiatives to the National Institute of General Medical Sciences in early 2017.

-Currently, there are 108 active SEPA awards.
+Currently, there are more than 100 active SEPA projects.
 Examples of SEPA-funded activities include career exploration resources, mobile science labs, museum exhibits, summer research opportunities for teachers or students, classroom experiences, and innovative science lessons on healthy eating, neuroscience and many other topics.
 SEPA programs reach people across the United States in rural, suburban and urban locations.

 Explore SEPA Programs: